Speech and Language Team based at Knockmore Primary School

 The Team presently consists of 3 Speech and Language Therapists and a Speech and Language Therapy Assistant who work on a full and part time basis.

-- Mrs Avril Hamilton - Lead Speech and Language Therapist (Cert.
+- Mrs Jenny Houston - Lead Speech and Language Therapist (Cert.
 MRCSLT)

-- Miss Jenny Gibson - Speech and Language Therapist (Cert.
+- Mrs Lisa Kelly - Speech and Language Therapist (Cert.
 MRCSLT)